joshgrib/2017S-coursework/hss371a/midterm/timeline.md

 * TOR hidden services deployed in Spring along with hidden wiki
 * TOR design paper published

+2006
+* The Tor Project is started and takes over main development, and is currently developed largely by volunteers, with nodes also hosted voluntarily

 ## Bitcoin
 2006
 * First bitcoin trade